PaulKinlan/reactive-prompt/README.md

 ## What about other prompt APIs?

-The `compile` tagged template can easily be ported to other APIs.
+The `prompt` tagged template can easily be ported to other APIs.
 I haven't done it, but it should be possible.